developer-zebra/developer-zebra-site/src/ppc/1-0/guide/setup/index.md

    * Zebra Technologies\PowerPrecision Console\Server\PowerPrecision Console Server
    * Zebra Technologies\PowerPrecision Console\Server\WebUI
 <br>
-We recommend to use an SSL Tool (such as [ssltools.com](http://ssltools.com/)) to aid in diagnostics and validate the certificate chain.

 4. **Server Setup.** From default folder “\Power Precision Console\Release\Server\WebUI”, open the .env file.
 Set the following variables: